meilisearch/documentation/guides/getting_started/quick_start_guide.md

 ### Communicate with MeiliSearch

-Now that our meilisearch server is up and running, we will be able to communicate with it.
+Now that our MeiliSearch server is up and running, we will be able to communicate with it.

 This is done through a [RESTFul API](/references/README.md) or one of our [SDKs](/resources/sdks.md).